FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption>Trailer for <a href="https://acegikmo.com/shapes">"Shapes"</a> by <a href="https://twitter.com/FreyaHolmer/">Freya Holmér</a></figcaption>
 </figure>

-With motion-blur, [shape-respecting color gradients](https://acegikmo.com/shapes/docs/#shapes-feature-table) and lines [below 1px being opacity faded](https://acegikmo.com/shapes/docs/#anti-aliasing) to prevent further aliasing, this is signed-distance field rendering as discussed in the context of this blog post implemented to its logical conclusion.
+With motion-blur, [shape-respecting color gradients](https://acegikmo.com/shapes/docs/#shapes-feature-table) and lines [below 1px being opacity faded](https://acegikmo.com/shapes/docs/#anti-aliasing) to prevent further aliasing, this is signed-distance field rendering and AAA by extension implemented, to its logical conclusion.

 ### [Valve Software](https://www.valvesoftware.com/)'s implementation